Updated May 2026

 9. The District Tax Capture: A Scaling Concern

-The -3 amendment creates a "sports and entertainment district" with boundaries defined by a map drawn by the Blazers' management company (Exhibit 2.5, not entered into the legislative record).
+The SB 1501 amendment creates a “sports and entertainment district” with boundaries defined by a map drawn by the Blazers’ management company.
 Under Section 4(1)(a), wage withholdings from every employer in the district are redirected from the General Fund to the Arena Fund.

-Today this captures mostly arena operations—a relatively modest revenue stream.
+Today this captures mostly arena operations.
 But the mechanism is designed to scale.
-As commercial development fills the district (hotels, restaurants, offices, entertainment venues), each new business becomes an "operating organization" whose employee income taxes are diverted.
+As commercial development fills the district, each new business becomes an “operating organization” whose employee income taxes are diverted.
 The Legislative Fiscal Office estimates the current diversion at approximately $38 million per year.
 If the district develops as intended, this figure will grow substantially.

 The economic logic: the public pays for the anchor asset (the renovated arena) that makes surrounding land valuable.
 The owner develops the land privately.
 The taxes generated by that private development service the public debt that created the opportunity.
 The owner keeps every dollar of development profit.
 The public captures none of the land value increase it created—and loses an expanding share of General Fund revenue for the life of the deal.

-An important caveat from Sacramento: Dan Barrett also negotiated a similar development deal on behalf of the city of Sacramento for the Kings' Golden 1 Center district.
-Willamette Week reports that district revenues there have twice failed to meet bond obligations, compelling the city to access its general fund.
-District-anchored development is not a guaranteed revenue engine, and this risk should temper both the owner's and the public's expectations.
+An important caveat from Sacramento: Dan Barrett also negotiated a similar development deal on behalf of the city of Sacramento.
+District revenues there have twice failed to meet bond obligations, compelling the city to access its general fund.
+District-anchored development is not a guaranteed revenue engine.

 10. Dundon’s Payoff Matrix: How Much Leverage Does Portland Actually Have?